crodier/software-blog/_posts/2025-03-13-microservices-myths.md

 ### Technilogical freedom

-Nothing makes for a better "Distributed ball of mud." than microservices, and "technoligical freedom."
+Nothing makes for a better "Distributed ball of mud." than microservices, and "technological freedom."

-We can rename the counterarument "too much freedom".
+We can rename the counterargument "too much freedom."
 You want a standard set of tools as much as possible, across your stack.

 If someone needs a new library, remind them you are there